Guide

 What is the best AI tool for a solo founder in 2026?

 It depends on your biggest time sink.
-For operations across multiple tools, Kodo ($49-149/month) connects to 35+ tools and handles tasks through natural language.
-For writing, Claude.ai or ChatGPT Plus ($20/month).
-For scheduling, Motion ($19/month).
+For operations across multiple tools, Kodo ($49-149/month) handles connected tasks through natural language.
+For writing, use a general-purpose AI assistant.
+For scheduling, use a dedicated calendar tool.
 Start with your biggest bottleneck.

 How much should a solo founder spend on AI tools?

-Can AI tools replace hiring for small businesses?
+Can AI tools delay hiring for small businesses?

-For routine, tool-based tasks — yes.
-AI tools handle follow-ups, reporting, scheduling, data entry, and customer FAQ responses faster and cheaper than employees.
-For work requiring human judgment, creativity, or relationship building, you still need people.
-Most founders under $80K/month revenue can delay their first hire by using AI.
+For routine, tool-based tasks, often yes.
+AI tools can handle follow-ups, reporting, scheduling support, data entry, and customer FAQ drafts.
+For work requiring human judgment, creativity, ownership, or relationship building, you still need people.

 What is the difference between Kodo and Zapier?